Probing dark matter particles at CEPC: Summary

 \section{Summary}

-In this work, we investigate the capability of CEPC in probing millicharged DM models, $Z'$ portal DM models, and EFT DM models, by mainly using the monophoton channel.
+In this work, we investigate the capability of CEPC in probing millicharged DM models, $Z'$ portal DM models, and DM effective operators, by mainly using the monophoton channel.
 We propose a set of detector cuts which are found to efficiently suppress various background events and to improve the signal significance for the DM models considered.

 For the millicharged DM models, the CEPC will probe the vast parameter space that is not constrained by previous collider experiments for ${\cal O}(1)-100$ GeV DM.
 The CEPC $Z$-mode with 16 ab$^{-1}$ has a better sensitivity than the other two running modes in the millicharged DM mass range $m_\chi \lesssim 40$ GeV, beyond which the $H$-mode dominates the reach.
 For $m_\chi \simeq 5$ (50) GeV, a new leading upper bound on millicharge $\varepsilon \lesssim 0.02$ (0.1) is expected at CEPC.
 We further carry out an investigation on optimizing the detector cuts to constrain the millicharge; we found a significant improvement in the limits for low mass millicharged DM, by selecting only the high signal-to-background regions in the signature space.